Sleep electroencephalogram (sleep EEG)

 The test will hold two parts:

 Wakefulness: We will record activity for 20 to 30 minutes while your child is awake.
-During this part of the test, the CP may ask your child to lie or sit quietly if possible or continue to play.
+During this part of the test, the clinical physiologist may ask your child to lie or sit quietly if possible or continue to play.

-If your child is old enough, s/he may also ask them to do some tasks, such as close their eyes for short periods of time, take deep breaths by blowing on a windmill (over-breathing) or look at flashing lights (intermittent photic stimulation).
+If your child is old enough, the clinical physiologist may also ask them to do some tasks, such as close their eyes for short periods of time, take deep breaths by blowing on a windmill (hyperventilation or 'over-breathing') or look at flashing lights (intermittent photic stimulation).

-Your child will be continuously monitored throughout the test and these stimulus will be stopped if necessary.
+Your child will be continuously monitored throughout the test and these stimuli will be stopped if necessary.

 Sleep: Your child will be encouraged to sleep by turning the room lights off, lying on the bed or on your lap.
 Once they fall asleep, 20 to 30 minutes will be recorded.
 Your child will be woken up after this.
 If you opt for melatonin, this will be given to your child at the start of the test.
 This is usually administered as a liquid with the help of an oral syringe.